Australia’s S&P/ASX 200 (Index: ^AXJO)(ASX: XJO) and ALL ORDINARIES (Index: ^AXAO) (ASX: XAO) indices finished lower on Friday.

 Here are some of today’s top stories:

-Motley Fool contributor Tristan Harrison owns shares of Washington H. Soul Pattinson and Company Limited.
-The Motley Fool Australia owns shares of and has recommended MNF Group Limited and Washington H. Soul Pattinson and Company Limited.
-The Motley Fool Australia owns shares of AFTERPAY T FPO.
-The Motley Fool Australia has recommended Treasury Wine Estates Limited.
+Motley Fool contributor Tristan Harrison has no position in any of the stocks mentioned.
+The Motley Fool Australia has recommended GENTRACK FPO NZ, Kogan.com ltd, and REA Group Limited.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.